What Is a PKI Certificate and How Do I Get One?

 From a high-level perspective, PKI certificates are types of data files that convey specific information about their individual certificate requesters and are used to negotiate encryption parameters.
 In general, they use mathematical formulas to:

-- verify the identity of the entities of parties involved in a communication or transaction (servers, browsers, websites, email clients, software developers and publishers, etc.), and
+- validate the identity of servers, browsers, websites, email clients, software developers, and publishers;

 - encrypt and decrypt data at rest (such as emails and files sitting on servers);